 FBI Agent Job Description

 Those applying for a job with the FBI have to fulfill requirements similar to those of police officers.
-Applicants must be US citizens and must be between the ages of 23 and 37.
+Applicants must be US citizens between the ages of 23 and 37.
 They must complete thorough background checks, polygraph tests, and provide interviews with references.
 Positions with special security clearances often have additional requirements.

-FBI agents undergo 21 weeks of training in Quantico, Virginia at the U.S. Marine Corps base.
-Applicants must be college graduates and have either an advanced degree with two years of work experience or least three years of professional work experience.
+FBI agents undergo 21 weeks of training in Quantico, Virginia at the US Marine Corps base.
+Applicants must be college graduates and have either an advanced degree with two years of work experience or at least three years of professional work experience.
 Those who have majored in accounting, electrical engineering, information technology, or computer science; are fluent in a foreign language or have a degree from an accredited law school are particularly good candidates.

 If a candidate is interested in applying to the FBI, the first step is to complete the online application at the FBI web site.
 You should apply for the FBI office that covers the location where you live, study or work.

-FBI Agent Career Outlook
+FBI Agent Salary and Career Outlook

 FBI agents fall under the general services pay scale, with the opportunity to move up as knowledge and skills are acquired.
 Agents start at the GL-10 level, with a starting salary of $49,210.
 Depending on location and overtime, this base can be adjusted.
 In addition, if an agent is asked to relocate, additional money can be provided to aid in the move.
 FBI agents are also eligible for comprehensive benefits, such as life and health insurance plans, paid vacations and sick days and a complete retirement plan.

 Featured Schools Accepting Students from Across the US:

 Online programs may not be available in all areas.